-Mr. Tim Keller, New Mexico State Auditor Senator Mary Kay Papen, President Pro-Tempore of the Senate Lenore Naranjo, Senate Chief Clerk State of New Mexico Senate Chief Clerk's Office
+Senator Mary Kay Papen, President Pro-Tempore of the Senate Lenore Naranjo, Senate Chief Clerk State of New Mexico, Senate Chief Clerk's Office And Mr. Wayne Johnson, New Mexico State Auditor

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the major fund (general fund), and the budgetary comparison of the general fund of the State of New Mexico Senate Chief Clerk's Office (Senate Chief Clerk) as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the Senate Chief Clerk's basic financial statements, and have issued our report thereon dated October 23, 2017.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the major fund, and the budgetary comparison for the general fund of the State of New Mexico, Senate Chief Clerk (Senate Chief Clerk) as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Senate Chief Clerk's basic financial statements, and have issued our report thereon dated October 15, 2018.